2026 Fluvaccines have arrived.

 Are you taking new patients?

-At this stage our other GPs are not accepting new patients.
+At this stage our GPs are not accepting new patients.

 Why don’t you bulk bill?